SpongeBob-369/CamLoPA-Code/README.md

 **Demo of CamLoPA**

-Here is a demo video about CamLoPA:
+Here is a demo video about CamLoPA: see CamLoPAdemo.mp4 [![Introduction Video](CamLoPAdemo.mp4)
-[![Introduction Video](CamLoPAdemo.mp4)